gradlund/vacationStoreApp/README.md

 ```

 ### Constructors
 Constructor was called for a new trip named t.
-Appropiate arguements were passed for the parameters of this constructor.
+Appropriate arguments were passed for the parameters of this constructor.
 ```
-Trip t = new Trip(name, location, date, price, duration, description, quantity, url);
+Trip t = new Trip(name, location, date, price, duration, description, quantity, URL);
 ```

 ### Operators